rjperes/giacom/README.md

 ﻿# Introduction

-First, we need to create the database by updating the database with the current migration:
+First, we need to create the database by updating the database with the current migration (CDRApi folder):

 `dotnet ef database update`

-To execute the unit tests:
+To execute the unit tests (CDRTest folder):

 `dotnet test`